trptr/java-wrapper/README.md

 ```
 ### Via Leiningen

 Include a dependency on the mvn version in your `project.clj`.
-For exmaple:
+For example:

 ```clojure
 :dependencies [[org.clojure/clojure "1.10.0"]